 On this page

-The Ministry of Youth and Sport implements 4 framework programs every year:
+The Ministry of Youth and Sport implemented four framework programs every year, until 2021:

 - a programme supporting Youth Centres

 - a programme supporting youth work and youth projects

 - a programme for youth research.

 From January 2022, the same programmes are implemented by the Ministry of Family, Youth and Equal Opportunities.

 This last programme is meant to inform national youth policies.
 Every two years, a Youth Barometer (a representative survey in order to have a diagnosis of the youth situation) have been commissioned by the Ministry.
 However, the budget available for other research doesn’t allows large-scale research and most of the policies developed and drafted are based on secondary sources.
 National statistics and the Eurobarometer have been extensively used to inform and support the National Youth Strategy drafting process.

 According to the Youth Law one of the principles of the youth policy is: drafting and promoting a global and integrated youth strategy based on results of social research.
 The existence of an annual programme that is systematically repeated each year is an indicator of the Romanian Government commitment for research-informed youth policy.
 However, the programme is not defined in details, stating just that different kind of research methods and approaches (quantitative and qualitative etc.) are eligible.
 Therefore, there is not an official understanding of how the research will contribute to policy making.